 Once your skills reach the necessary level we choose a fight scene and start creating choreography to perform for stage or screen (depending on your focus).
 For example, RUN RABBIT, RUN was recently completed, which is a short film using students from this class.
-May 3rd & 4th, 2013 students from class are performing in the show Aggressive Negotiations in NYC.
+May 2013 students from class performed in the show Aggressive Negotiations in NYC.

 This training is perfect for Stage and Screen actors, Opera performers, Directors and any kind of Storytellers.
 It's imperative that everyone learns how to use violence to enhance the characters and advance the story.

 Some of the things you can learn in class include; unarmed, knife, longsword, sword & shield, axe, rapier (Italian or Spanish), small-sword, sabre (Northern Italian, Southern Italian or Spanish), short-sword, quarterstaff, spear and improvised weapons.

 Dec 20th - Jan 24th - In Australia teaching at the AoC Intensive

 Jan 31st - Class in Session

 Instructor: Jared Kirby, Art of Combat Fight Director